fabrice126/wasabi_project/public/bower_components/iron-list/README.md

 `iron-list` supports a grid layout in addition to linear layout by setting the `grid` attribute.
-In this case, the list template item must have both fixed width and height (e.g. via CSS), with the desired width of each grid item specified by the `width` attribute.
+In this case, the list template item must have both fixed width and height (e.g. via CSS).
 Based on this, the number of items per row are determined automatically based on the size of the list viewport.

 ### Accessibility